khalid-hussain/shaheen/chap10.md

 dance to your tunes.
 The chiefs of the nation sellers would be called into the palace in small groups and the ones that cannot be reformed would be handed over to the executioners.
-After this, on Abu Abdullah's behalf, the army would be invited to gather at the gates of Al-Hamra and Abu Moosa would be removed from prison and placed in front of them to deliver a speech.
-You can't imagine how much love the soldiers still have for Moosa.
+After this, on Abu Abdullah's behalf, the army would be invited to gather at the gates of Al-Hamra and Abu Musa would be removed from prison and placed in front of them to deliver a speech.
+You can't imagine how much love the soldiers still have for Musa.
 Then, Abu Abdullah, whom I personally believe is unpardonable, would be at your mercy.

 Now all I need to tell you is what suggestion I have come up with regarding